LiamS-H/card-confluence/PLAN.md

     [ ] parse the scryfall warning returned string for the culprit tags and then search the tree for said tags.
-    [ ] have a simple  ``` Set<string>``` of bad args that is then checked when rendering the tags [ ] distinguish better between adding filter or group [ ] setting defaul behavior and storing blocks on your computer, can also make account if wanted [ ] add click to esp list and arrow keys,
+    [ ] have a simple  ``` Set<string>``` of bad args that is then checked when rendering the tags [ ] distinguish better between adding filter or group [ ] setting default behavior and storing blocks on your computer, can also make account if wanted [ ] add click to esp list and arrow keys,
  [X] add full result to exp list by cropping based on index [ ] dedupe infinite scroll requests